vaadin/docs/README.md

 - The `Google` folder from https://github.com/errata-ai/Google
 - The `Microsoft` folder from https://github.com/errata-ai/Microsoft
 - The `write-good` folder from https://github.com/errata-ai/write-good

+To manually check an article, run `vale path/to/article.asciidoc` in the terminal.

 If you need to disable certain checks for a piece of content, you can use the following in AsciiDoc: